hydrusnetwork/hydrus/docs/getting_started_tags.md

 [![](images/sororitas_hanako.png)](images/sororitas_hanako.png)

-You can also exclude a tag by prefixing it with a hyphen (e.g. '-heresy').
+You can also exclude a tag by prefixing it with a hyphen (e.g. `-heresy`).

 ## OR searching